 The session uses notebooks that you return to later.

 Mathew Salvaris is a senior data scientist at Microsoft.
 Previously, Mathew was a data scientist for a small startup that provided analytics for fund managers; a postdoctoral researcher at UCL’s Institute of Cognitive Neuroscience, where he worked with Patrick Haggard in the area of volition and free will and devised models to decode human decisions in real time from the motor cortex using electroencephalography (EEG); and he held a postdoctoral position at the University of Essex’s Brain Computer Interface group and was a visiting researcher at Caltech.
 Mathew holds a PhD in brain-computer interfaces and an MSc in distributed artificial intelligence.

-Fidan Boylu Uz is a senior data scientist at Microsoft, where she’s responsible for successful delivery of end-to-end advanced analytic solutions.
+Fidan Boylu Uz is a senior data scientist at Microsoft, where she’s responsible for the successful delivery of end-to-end advanced analytic solutions.
 She’s also worked on a number of projects on predictive maintenance and fraud detection.
 Fidan has 10+ years of technical experience on data mining and business intelligence.
 Previously, she was a professor conducting research and teaching courses on data mining and business intelligence at the University of Connecticut.
 She has a number of academic publications on machine learning and optimization and their business applications and holds a PhD in decision sciences.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com